Scar Tissue 101 – How Scar Tissue Impacts the Body

 Recognizing them can be the key to unlocking mysterious pain and other issues that have been interfering with the body’s ability to function and balance.
 And this can be a great relief for your massage clients who have been struggling with scar tissue pain for a long time.

 Why More People Don’t Know About the Impact of Scar Tissue

-Historically scar tissue has been ignored or been viewed as having no consequence by the medical world.
-With all of the current ongoing research and information compiling on the importance of fascia the medical world is starting to recognize the significance of scar tissue in the body.
-As with most new fields of interest there have been many new versions of therapy popping up, which for the most part is a very good thing.
-Unfortunately, the negative side of new frontiers is that many therapies are being administered without proper understanding of the subject matter.
+Historically, the medical world has ignored or seen scar tissue as having no consequence.
+With all of the current ongoing research and information compiled on the importance of fascia, the medical world is starting to recognize the significance of scar tissue in the body.
+As with most new fields of interest, there have been many new versions of therapy popping up, which for the most part is a very good thing.
+Unfortunately, the negative side of new frontiers is that many therapies are being administered without a proper understanding of the subject matter.

 The internet is now flooded with inaccurate information about scar tissue and ways to cure it.
-Therapies are being applied with total lack of understanding of the physiology of scar tissue.
-There is little or worse no knowledge behind the events that caused the scars i.e. surgeries, accidents and what the corrective procedures actually did to the body.
+Therapies are being applied with a total lack of understanding of the physiology of scar tissue.
+There is little or worse no knowledge behind the events that caused the scars i.e. surgeries, accidents, and what the corrective procedures did to the body.
 No attention is paid to the psychological & emotional trauma surrounding the event.
-Few look for the possible compensations the body may have complied in response to restrictions and what releasing those restrictions without proper rehab would do.
-Honestly it is terrifying to me.
+Few look for the possible compensations the body may have complied with in response to restrictions and what releasing those restrictions without proper rehab would do.
+Honestly, it is terrifying to me.